daemianmack/cloudnormity/README.md

   facility involves arbitrary user code, anything could happen.
 The fix here seems to be providing a transaction function along with documentation around how to install/deploy.

+##### Support migrating from existing solutions
+  Folks may be already using migration solutions.
+Support integrating with these somehow.
+  - Could insert synthetic tracking entities fast-forwarding past them.
+  - Simpler might be to support an `:ignore` keyword or similar on previously-transacted norms.